Alfresco/docs-alfresco/sync-service/latest/install/options.md

 7. Start and configure PostgreSQL.

-    For more information, see [Configuring PostgreSQL database for Desktop Sync]({% link sync-service/latest/install/database/index.md %}).
+    For more information, see [Configuring PostgreSQL database for Desktop Sync]({% link sync-service/latest/install/database.md %}).

 8. Start ActiveMQ.

     If ActiveMQ is down, the repository transactions will fail and rollback.
-In production environments, it is advised that you run an ActiveMQ cluster in a failover mode to avoid this situation.
+In production environments, it's advisable that you run an ActiveMQ cluster in failover mode to avoid this situation.
 See [ActiveMQ master/slave configurations](https://activemq.apache.org/masterslave.html){:target="_blank"}.

     For more information, see [Setting up ActiveMQ](https://docs.alfresco.com/6.0/tasks/activemq-install.html)(#LINK).